vmstio/vmstio/docus/content/infrastructure/purity.md

 ## Version Information

+The overwhelming majority of Mastodon instances are running the standard "tagged" releases from the Mastodon project, and look something like `v4.1.6`, but as explained before we do things a little different here.

 Starting with Mastodon 4.2, the project is standardizing use the use of `dev`, `nightly`, `beta` and `rc` sub-releases.

 - `dev` is used to identify instances running directly from the `main` branch on GitHub, either compiled from source directly or using their own container images.
-The `.0` can be incremented should there be a critical security issue fix and applied to the `main` branch.
 - `nightly` is used to identify instances running typically from the project compiled container images which are automatically published with the current status of `main` every night.
 - `beta` or `rc` will identify instances running from a soon to be finalized release of Mastodon, from a tagged pre-released on GitHub or from a project compiled container image.

-Forks of local code modifications are indicated by the `+text` at the end of the version string.
+Forks or other local code modifications are indicated by the `+text` at the end of the version string.
+One popular soft fork of Mastodon, called Glitch, is typically identified by `+glitch` at the end of the version.
+We use `+io` for our changes.

-Once 4.2 has been released, instances which are running a non-standard version of Mastodon through any of the methods described above, will increment to the next major version, likely 4.3.
+Once 4.2 has been released, instances which are running a non-tagged release version of Mastodon through any of the methods described above, will increment to the next major version, likely 4.3.
 (Ex: `4.3.0-nightly.2023-11-09`)

 Version information is visible in the lower left corner of the web interface on desktop, or at the bottom of the [About](https://vmst.io/about) page on mobile.